bmc/brizzled/id/104/index.md

 * It supports essentially the same features as Delicious, with additional capabilities.
 * It has both a free and a [premium](http://www.diigo.com/premium) service.
+* It works on Linux, not just Mac and Windows.
+(I use all three, though I spend most of my time on my Mac laptop or on Linux.)

 [Diigo]: http://www.diigo.com/
 [Google Chrome]: http://www.google.com/chrome/